ABA Ternary structure see form.

 Ritornello: a body of thematic material which is stated at the beginning, at the end and throughout the movement.
 Known as the ritornello, it will be restated wholly or partially in various related keys, separated by episodes which move to and from these keys.
 Employed by Bach and Vivaldi in many concertos, therefore sometimes referred to as Concerto Form.

 Fugue A monothematic contrapuntal structure in which a number of voices or instruments enter with the same tune or subject thence proceeding like ritornello; i.e. the subject occurs in related keys separated by episodes.
 The main theme recurs at least once at the end.
+A permutation fugue was devised with the subject and all countersubjects fitting together in invertible counterpoint (see C 182, vol 1 for an example and further details).

 (See further discussion on several of these musical structures in the essay on C 78 volume 2).